c0ded00d1e12/ecen224/_pages/lab_setup.md

 ---

 ### Git Configuration
-Every time you use a new machine for the first time, you will need to need to let the `git` program know who is making changes to any repository that you have cloned to your computer.
+Every time you use a **new machine for the first time**, you will need to need to let the `git` program know who is making changes to any repository that you have cloned to your computer.
 To set the default email address and name associated

 ```bash
 git config --global user.name "Your name here"